Belgrade Theatre: UK City of Culture 2021

-The Belgrade was involved in the bid for Coventry to become UK City of Culture 2021, which it won in December 2017.
+Led by Artistic Director Hamish Glen (2003–2021), the Belgrade was involved in the bid for Coventry to become UK City of Culture 2021, which it won in December 2017.
 There were scenes of jubilation at the theatre where Coventrians had gathered to hear the announcement of the winner.
 Three co-artistic directors were appointed for the City of Culture year: Justine Themen, Corey Campbell and Balisha Karra.
 They were to oversee the producing programme for 2021, "providing an opportunity for a new generation of creative talent to explore their own ideas about how to take the industry forward".
 On 3 March 2021 it was announced that two producers would join the creative team for 2021: Sâmir Bhamra and Krysztina Winkel.
 Bhamra praised the theatre for its "commitment [to] ensuring diverse voices are at the heart of the team leading its produced programme for 2021".

 2021 Spring Season

-The Belgrade's 2021 Spring Season will run from March to July, and will include "an eclectic mix" of drama, musicals and live music.
+The Belgrade's 2021 Spring Season ran from March to July with a mix of drama, musicals, and live music.

 Events in collaboration with Coventry UK City of Culture

-The Belgrade is going to collaborate with the Coventry UK City of Culture Trust to produce a number of events in 2021.
-These will include a series of performances in the Roundabout pop-up theatre as well as online and outdoor performances such as Can You Hear Me, Now? and Like There's No Tomorrow.
+The Belgrade collaborated with the Coventry UK City of Culture Trust to produce a number of events in 2021.
+These included a series of performances in the Roundabout pop-up theatre as well as online and outdoor performances such as Can You Hear Me, Now? and Like There's No Tomorrow.